VI. General Guidelines on Contracts and Biddable Work

 If the Society can receive a favorable discount on the purchase of equipment through the host institution, the Society takes advantage of this option.
 If such options are not available, the Society seeks competitive pricing on the open market.

 Hotel contracts are negotiated at least two and a half years in advance of the Annual Meeting.
 In the past, the Convention and Visitor’s Bureau assisted the Executive Officer and the Administrative Officer in arranging visits with hotel sales personnel.
-Since 2004, the Society has been working with HelmsBriscoe.
+Since 2004, the Society has worked with HelmsBriscoe.
 There is no contractual obligation in working with HelmsBriscoe; they serve as an administrative arm to the Society.
 They are compensated for their services with a placement fee directly by the hotel.
 The Administrative Officer provides HelmsBriscoe with our Annual Meeting requirements.
 These details include meeting room needs, food and beverage needs, and sleeping room forecast.
 The site visit usually takes two days.
 At the conclusion of the site visit, the Executive Officer and the Administrative Officer identify their top three choices, and the Administrative Officer supplies the sales personnel with a preferred contract type, including concession items.
 Hotels are asked to send a written contract by late November or early December.
 Once received, the Administrative Officer, in consultation with the Executive Officer, works with each hotel to ensure the Society is getting the best contract, prepares a comparison report, and circulates it to the Board of Directors for voting with a goal of having a signed contract before the end of the year.

 The following factors must be considered when selecting a hotel